 Cambridge Pre-U, International Baccalaureate, and Option International Baccalaureate Degree Programs

-Rhodes recognizes the Cambridge Pre-U, International Baccalaureate, and Option International Baccalaureate academic programs and welcomes for review the submission of Cambridge Pre-U, IB, and OIB examination scores.
+Rhodes recognizes the Cambridge Pre-U, A-Level and AS-level exams, International Baccalaureate, and Option International Baccalaureate academic programs and welcomes for review the submission of Cambridge Pre-U, IB, and OIB examination scores.
 Course credit is normally granted for each Cambridge Pre-U Principal Subject examination passed with a score of M3 or higher, each IB Higher Level examination area passed with a score of 5, 6 or 7, and OIB examination area passed with a score of 13 or higher.
 An IB score of 4 may qualify a student for advanced course work, subject to review by the appropriate academic department.
 A maximum combined total of thirty-two (32) credits may be earned through Advanced Placement, Cambridge Pre-U, International Baccalaureate, and Option International Baccalaureate examinations.

 A student, who has successfully completed advanced secondary school education, including the British Advanced Level Examinations, the French Baccalaureate, the German Abitur, or the equivalent, may receive some advanced standing or transfer credit at Rhodes for that work.
 Such credit is not granted, however, until the student has been admitted and has enrolled at Rhodes, at which time his or her credentials will be reviewed by the Registrar and the academic departments in which the credit(s) will be applied.